Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Display the contents of files with the cat and head commands.
 3. Understand that navigating through directories and reading file contents are fundamental skills essential for shell communication.

+# 4. Exemplar: Filter with Grep

+## Scenario

+In this scenario, you need to obtain information contained in server log and user data files.
+You also need to find files with specific names.

+Here’s how you’ll do this: **First**, you’ll navigate to the logs directory and return the error messages in the server_logs.txt file. **Next**, you’ll navigate to the users directory and search for files that contain a specific string in their names. **Finally**, you’ll search for information contained in user files.

+With that in mind, you’re ready to practice what you've learned.

+## Task 1.
+Search for Error Messages in a Log File

+In this task, you must navigate to the `/home/analyst/logs` directory and report on the error messages in the `server_logs.txt file`.
+You’ll do this by using `grep` to search the file and output only the entries that are for errors.

+## Task 2.
+Find files containing specific strings

+In this task, you must navigate to the `/home/analyst/reports/users` directory and use the correct Linux commands and arguments to search for user data files that contain a specific string in their names.

+## Task 3.
+Search more file contents

+In this task, you must search for information contained in user files and report on users that were added and deleted from the system.

+## Expectations

+By completing this activity, you will:

+1Gain practical experience using grep to:
+Search for specific information contained in files.
+Find files containing specific strings that were piped into grep.
+Develop the ability to use fundamental Linux tools to filter the information you need.

+# 5. Linux Commands to Manage File Permissions